CANITEY/obsidian/5 - Main Notes/Subdomain enumeration.md

 ---
 In this step you start gathering subdomains, there are 2 ways
 # [[Passive subdomain enumeration]]
+In this method you try to get subdomains using passive tools, to gather data scattered on the in

 This step has the following pros:
 - fast
 - doesn't make targets notice you